EricLego/moneyguide/README.md

 # MoneyGuide

-MoneyGuide is a minimalistic financial dashboard web application that helps users monitor and manage their passive income streams.
-The app provides an intuitive interface for manually inputting income data, visualizing trends with charts and a calendar view, and offering a centralized overview of your financial situation.
+MoneyGuide is a minimalistic financial dashboard web application that helps users track their income and spending.
+The app provides an intuitive interface for manually inputting transactions, visualizing trends with charts and a calendar view, and offering a centralized overview of your financial situation.

 ## MVP Features